Singappenney (song): Composition

 Singappenney starts with a flute prelude as Rahman and a choir from Rahman's musical group Qutub-E-Kripa singing the first line 'Maadhare' (Eng: Women) followed by beats performed by musician Vuvuri Kumar and a guitar by veteran musician Keba Jeremiah.
 The song proceeds with vocals provided by children as Rahman sings the hook.
 The mix of drums, percussion beats and the composer's signature piano set the tune for Rahman's vocals to follow.
 The composer delivers a good song that is both moving, hip, and catchy in its rhythm and structure.

 Rahman sings the song with his high-pitched intonation, with Shashaa Tirupati joining in later with only having a few lines to sing.
 Tirupati's vocals serve as the chorus or refrain of the song, the song's tune changing as her lines continue the song with the same motivation but in a different tune.
 The song then ends on a bridge with additional vocals.

 Overview

-The music video from the film features the protagonist Michael (Vijay) training the girls' football team for their upcoming match as well as motivating and encouraging them to break the female stereotypes and emerge as their true selves.
+The music video from the film features the protagonist Michael (Vijay) training the Tamil Nadu women's football team as well as motivating and encouraging them to break stereotypes and emerge as their true selves.
 The song also features Rahman and Atlee in special appearances alongside Vijay during the pre-chorus.